gmzi/fixie/README.md

 # DEPRECATION NOTE
 This program has been deprecated in favor of Fixie3, the main improvement being that Fixie3 doesn't require Java as a dependency and runs fully native Python.
-Find it at [here](https://github.com/gmzi/fixie3).
+Find it [here](https://github.com/gmzi/fixie3).

 # FIXIE - 1099 Data Extraction